 We have loved pressure cooker week!
-We hope you’re dying to go out and grab one, we absolutely love ours.
-We firmly believe they will save your school night dinner scrambles, so you can spend more time
+I know you’re dying to go out and grab one, we absolutely love ours.
+These pressure cookers will save your school night dinner scrambles, so you can spend more time

 doing homework with your kids having Bachelor nights with the girls.